-Mr. Saud Saleh Al Saleh is the chairman of MAAD International Company and of Gulf Complexes for Housing Company, both in Saudi Arabia.
-He is Head of the Board of Trustees of the Riyadh Economic Forum and Board Member of Emaar Economic City.
-He previously worked as the Chairman of SAIB-BNP Paribas Assets Management Company, Vice Chairman of American Express (Saudi Arabia) Limited (ASAL), and Board Member of the Saudi Arabian General Investment Authority (SAGIA), General Organization for Social Insurance (GOSI), the Higher Education Fund and Saline Water Conversion Corporation (SWCC), Saudi Orix Leasing Company (SOLC), Boeing Industrial Technology Group L.P.
+Mr. Saud Saleh Al Saleh is the Chairman of MAAD International Company in Saudi Arabia and Board Member of Emaar Economic City.
+He was previously the Head of the Board of Trustees of the Riyadh Economic Forum and Chairman of SAIB-BNP Paribas Assets Management Company, Vice Chairman of American Express (Kingdom of Saudi Arabia) Limited (ASAL), and Board Member of the Saudi Arabian General Investment Authority (SAGIA), General Organization for Social Insurance (GOSI), the Higher Education Fund and Saline Water Conversion Corporation (SWCC), Saudi Orix Leasing Company (SOLC), Boeing Industrial Technology Group L.P.
 (BITG), AMLAK International for Real Estate Development and Mortgage Finance and The Mediterranean & Gulf Cooperative Insurance & Reinsurance Co.
 (MEDGULF).

-Mr. Al Saleh has more than 32 years of experience in banking which includes 25 years of service at The Arab National Bank in Riyadh followed by management positions at the Saudi Investment Bank in Riyadh.
-He advanced gradually and became General Manager of The Saudi Investment Bank.
-Following that he was appointed with ministerial rank to the position of a General Secretary of the Supreme Economic Council of the Kingdom of Saudi Arabia.
-Mr. Al Saleh, a Saudi national, holds a Bachelor of Science degree in Business Administration from Portland State University, Oregon, USA and an M.A. in Economics from The University of Rhode Island, USA.
-Also, he holds many advanced courses in the financial and legal fields.
+He has more than 33 years of experience in banking, including 25 years of service at The Arab National Bank in Riyadh followed by management positions at Saudi Investment Bank in Riyadh.
+He advanced gradually to become General Manager of Saudi Investment Bank.
+Following that, he was appointed at a minister rank to the position of a General Secretary of the Supreme Economic Council of the Kingdom of Saudi Arabia.
+Mr. Saud Saleh Al Saleh, a Saudi national, holds a Bachelor of Science degree in Business Administration from Portland State University, Oregon, USA and an M.A. in Economics from The University of Rhode Island, USA.
+He has also done many advanced courses in the financial and legal fields.

-Dr. Khaled Abdulla Ateeq Board Member
+Dr. Khaled Abdulla Ateeq

-Chief Executive Officer (CEO) and a Board Member of Family Bank in Bahrain.
-Dr. Ateeq served as the Executive Director of Banking Supervision at the Central Bank of Bahrain (CBB), where he was responsible for the licensing, inspection and supervision of financial institutions, ensuring that all banks and financial institutions, either operating in Bahrain or incorporated in Bahrain, complied with laws and regulations issued by the CBB.
-In addition, Dr. Ateeq is a Director of Al Baraka Islamic Bank (Bahrain).
+Dr. Khaled Abdulla Ateeq is currently Chief Executive Officer and a Board Member of Family Bank in Bahrain.
+He earlier served as Executive Director of Banking Supervision at the Central Bank of Bahrain (CBB) where he was responsible for the licensing, inspection and supervision of financial institutions, and ensuring that all banks and financial institutions, either operating in Bahrain or incorporated in Bahrain, complied with laws and regulations issued by the CBB.
+In addition, he is a Director of Al Baraka Islamic Bank (Bahrain).
 He has held senior posts with a number of firms, including Deputy CEO at Venture Capital Bank.

-He has over 37 years of experience in banking, finance, auditing, and accounting.
-Before joining the CBB, Dr. Ateeq was an Assistant Professor at the University of Bahrain.
-Dr. Ateeq holds a PhD in Philosophy in Accounting from Hull University, U.K.
+He has over 38 years of experience in banking, finance, auditing, and accounting.
+Before joining the CBB, Dr. Khaled Abdulla Ateeq was an Assistant Professor at the University of Bahrain.
+He holds a PhD in Philosophy in Accounting from Hull University, U.K.